sgowroji/bazel/examples/android/README.md

 install the Google Support Libraries version 25.0.0 from the Android SDK Manager.

-The following command can be used to build the example app:
+The following command is used to build the example app:

 ```
 bazel build //examples/android/java/bazel:hello_world --java_language_version=8